-TheJira Project Reporting Academy has begun, the first lesson of a series of articles that will show how to build a dashboard of project reports in Jirausing the integration between eazyBI and Profields, as it's the most effective and organic way to centralize projects and obtain great Jira data visualization.
+TheJira Project Reporting Academy has begun, the first lesson of a series of articles that will show how to build a dashboard of project reports in Jirausing the integration between eazyBI and Projectrak (formerly Profields), as it's the most effective and organic way to tracking Jira projects.

-In future classes I’ll show how to create different graphs and grids to represent Jira+Profields data and combine them into a dashboard that helps you with project planning and decision-making.
+In future classes I’ll show how to create different graphs and grids to represent Jira + Projectrak data and combine them into a dashboard that helps you with project planning and decision-making.
 Here’s the full syllabus.

 Keeping your budget under control.